 • Lightweight, breathable hiking shirt.
 This will get sweaty!

 • A sweater.
 I’m a big fan of down sweaters, like Patagonia’s, which pack light and compact, but provide LOTS of warmth, especially when layered under a shell jacket.
-This also doubles as my pillow when I stuff it in the tent sack at night.
+A hooded down sweater provides a bit more warmth when needed.
+These can also double as a pillow when stuffed into your tent sack at night.

 • A shell jacket to protect from rain and wind.
-I am a HUGE fan of the Outdoor Research Foray Jacket, one of the most perfect pieces of equipment I’ve ever used.
-Why?
-Because it shields you well from wind and heavy rain, yet it is very lightweight and breathable, so you can wear it while hiking without sweating to death.
+I am a HUGE fan of the Outdoor Research Foray Jacket.
+It shields you well from wind and heavy rain, yet it is very lightweight and semewhat breathable, so you can wear it while hiking without sweating to death.
 Also, it has full length pit/side zips that can zip all the way apart, turning the jacket into a poncho when it’s really hot and wet outside.
 Plus, the pockets are positioned up higher than usual so that you can still use them while you’ve got your backpack’s waist belt strapped on.
-This is the perfectly designed backpacking jacket.
+If you prefer a barebones and ultra lightweight rain jacket that is stripped of extra features like pockets and pit zips, check out the Outdoor Research Helium II Jacket.

 • Shell pants, with full side zips so you can pull them on and off over your boots, and have plenty of ventilation while hiking.
 I like the Outdoor Research Foray Pants, and the Marmot PreCip Full Zip Pants.

 • Long underwear.
-Smartwool makes some nice ones.
+Smartwool makes some nice ones, as does Patagonia.

 • Gloves and a warm beanie for when it gets cold.

 A backpack is probably the #1 item where you should really be careful what you buy, and buy the best available.
-A good backpack will last a long time, and will make the difference between an enjoyable trek and a grueling death march.
+A good backpack will last for many years and will make the difference between an enjoyable trek or a grueling death march.

 Here’s a tip: a sign of a good backpack is one where the shoulder straps and the top of the internal pack frame rise up above the shoulder pads at least a couple inches – this keeps the pack straight on your back without pulling backwards.

-Shown in the pictures here is my previous backpack — a custom made McHale panel loader backpack.
-I now use and highly recommend the Seek Outside Unaweep-Exposure panel loader backpack, which I actually helped to design specifically for us backpacking photographers.
+I use and highly recommend the Seek Outside Unaweep-Exposure panel loader backpack, which I actually helped to design specifically for us backpacking photographers, but I’d recommend it to non-photographers just the same.
 You can read my full review of the Seek Outside Exposure backpack here.

 I am a big fan of panel loader packs, which means that the whole pack unzips like a suitcase, instead of just having a top pull-tie opening.
 It’s so much easier to access your stuff when you can unzip the whole pack, instead of having to dig through from the top.